michaelehmke/michaelehmke.github.io/_posts/2019-08-27-privilege-escalation-through-javascript-debugger.md

 The ssoId has successfully been changed to `haxxor` while retaining the same set of permissions.

-At this point we've pulled permissions for the user `admin` from the `/api/userAdmin/permissions` endpoint and have modified the stored JSON to reflect my own ssoId in order to pass any validation checks.
+At this point we've pulled permissions for the admin user from the `/api/userAdmin/permissions` endpoint and have modified the stored JSON to reflect my own ssoId in order to pass any validation checks.
 Now, we resume execution to hit our old breakpoints to manipulate the request to `/api/user/login` as we had done originally.
 After this has been done once again, we continue execution to completion and view the page.

-Finally, the full interface for the `admin` user has been revealed.
+Finally, the full interface for the admin user has been revealed.

 <img src="{{ site.url }}{{ site.baseurl }}/images/js_dbg_privesc/large/admin_welcome_page_large.png" alt="revealed admin welcome page" class="left-align shadow" style="width:calc(1310px * .66667)">